mdwcrft/mdwcrft.github.io/_posts/2019-04-08-ML4-optimization.md

 ---
 # Regularization

-It is common for test error to decrease with some added complexity but to then increase with too much added complexity as they tend to start overfitting.
-Regularization is used to *reduce* model complexity, mostly to reduce *over fitting*.
+It is common for test error to decrease with some added complexity but to then increase with too much added complexity as the models tends to start overfitting.
+Regularization is used to *reduce* model complexity, mostly to reduce *overfitting*.

 <figure style="width: 100%" class="align-centre">
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/11-complex-error.png" alt="Complexity vs Test Error Plot">